ErFlipao/khicad/README.md

 ```

 ## Usage
-Clone the repository in your desired location, create a dotenv file and set the `ROOT_DOWNLOAD_DIR` variable to the desired root directory for your downloads
+Clone the repository in your desired location, create a dotenv file and set the `ROOT_DOWNLOAD_DIR` variable to the desired root directory for your downloads.
+Make sure to include the trailing slash.

 Make the file executable with